UnderJollyRogers/UnderJollyRogers/README.md

-- 👋 Hi, I’m @UnderJollyRogers
+- 👋 Hi, I’m @UnderJollyRogers (Javier Dario Sanjuan De Caro)
 - 👀 I’m interested in robotics, ROS, CAN/CANopen, and Ethercat.
 - 🌱 I’m currently learning JAVA, C/C++, and Python
 - 💞️ I’m looking to collaborate on any project related to my intersts.